 There is good evidence that the Pfizer-BioNTech vaccine is well tolerated as a booster dose and will provide a strong booster response.
 Alternatively, individuals may be offered a half dose of the Moderna vaccine, which should be well tolerated and is also likely to provide a strong booster response.
 A half dose of Moderna vaccine is advised over a full dose due to the levels of reactogenicity (side effects) seen following boosting with a full dose in clinical trials.

 Where mRNA vaccines cannot be offered e.g. due to contraindication, vaccination with the AstraZeneca vaccine may be considered for those who received AstraZeneca vaccine in the primary course.

 Can you still catch COVID-19 after having the vaccine?

-The COVID-19 vaccination will reduce the chance of you suffering from COVID-19 disease.
+The COVID-19 vaccination will reduce the chance of you suffering from COVID-19 related disease.
 It may take a few days for your body to build up some protection from the booster.
-Like all medicines, no vaccine is completely effective – some people may still get COVID-19 despite having a vaccination, but this should be less severe.
+Some people may still get COVID-19 despite having a vaccination, but the symptoms should be less severe.